Faisal-Zamir/Student_Performence_ML_Project_DjangoUI/README.md

 A machine learning project that predicts student performance and provides a user-friendly interface built with Django.

 ## Features
-- Predict student grades based on input features.
+- Predict student performance score based on input features.
 - Web-based UI using Django.
 - Interactive and user-friendly input forms.
 - Displays predictions along with model accuracy.